zhmcclient/python-zhmcclient/docs/development.rst

     have succeeded, merge the Pull Request (no review is needed).
 This automatically deletes the branch on GitHub.

-7. Update and clean up the local repo:
+7. Create the release start tag and clean up the start branch:

     .. code-block:: sh